 VRBO is part of the HomeAway family, the world leader in vacation rentals with over 1 million listings.
 We offer the largest selection of properties for any travel occasion and every budget.
 We’re committed to helping families and friends find a perfect vacation rental to create unforgettable travel experiences together.
 Learn More

-Both apartments have central heat for the off season, excellent ventilation in summer, and all the firewood you'd like.
-Also: cable TV, phone, wifi, all linens (bed, bath, and kitchen), well-equipped kitchens.
+Each apartment has central heat for the off season, excellent ventilation in summer, and all the firewood one would like.
+Also included are cable TV, phone, wi-fi, all linens (bed, bath, and kitchen), and well-equipped kitchens.
 Immaculately clean, lovely decor.
-Outdoors: deck furniture and grill; a rowboat is at the dock for your pleasure anytime.
+Outdoors: deck furniture and grill..
 No smoking, no pets.

+The price quoted at the calendar includes both Maine's 8% lodging tax and a refundable $50 cleaning deposit. . . . . . . . . . . . . . . . .
 Glad to be on 'the quiet side': Views are beautiful.
-Bass Harbor has been photographed for the cover of a National Geographic book about New England, and has been the site of several movies.
-The lobster fishing boats are always interesting, and if you love wildlife, we've watched eagles soar past the deck (they frequent the harbor), counted twelve herons in the low tide one September day, and watched loons, ducks, terns and gulls work the harbor.
+Bass Harbor has been photographed for the cover of a National Geographic book about New England and has been the site of several movies.
+The lobster fishing boats are always interesting, and if you love wildlife, eagles soar over the harbor daily.
+We counted twelve herons in the low tide one September day and watched loons, ducks, terns, and gulls work the harbor.

 Although we're only thirty minutes from Bar Harbor, we are essentially very different.
 Bass Harbor is a small fishing village and working harbor on the southern end of Mount Desert Island.
 We're called 'The quiet side of the Island.'
 There's plenty to do here: The Bass Harbor Head Lighthouse, Wonderland and Ship Harbor (part of Acadia National Park) are only a mile or two away.
-At Little Island Marine, the small boatyard which shares the peninsula with the house, the Island Cruise makes nature trips and lunch cruises daily.
+At Little Island Marine, the small boatyard which shares the peninsula with the house, the Island Cruise makes nature trips and lunch cruises daily, and Richard Stanley Custom Boats always has interesting wooden boat projects going on.
 Restaurants are within easy walking distance.